How to Get Windows 10 for Free (or Under $30)

 Downsides of Buying from Microsoft

-Additionally, the price doesn’t entitle you to any support perks.
-Microsoft’s 24/7 basic phone and online support is available to anyone with a Windows 10 key, even if you didn’t get it from Microsoft.
-After already investing time and money building a PC, it can be difficult to convince yourself to spend over $100 for an OS when you can get it with the same specs and support for cheaper.
+Additionally, the premium price doesn’t entitle you to any support perks.
+Microsoft’s 24/7 basic phone and online support is available to anyone with a Windows 10 key, even those who didn't get it from Microsoft.
+After already investing time and money PC building, it can be difficult to convince yourself to spend over $100 for an OS when you can get it with the same specs and support for cheaper.

-If you have an old Windows key you can carry over from a previous build, clearly that's what you should do.
+If you have an old Windows key you can carry over from a previous build, that's your best option.

 If you don't have a key on hand, you need to decide whether you're comfortable using an unactivated version of Windows 10, which limits your customization options, has an ugly watermark and leaves you ineligible for Microsoft support.
-Also, many would argue that downloading Windows without paying for or already owning a product key is morally wrong.
+Many would argue that downloading Windows without paying for or already owning a product key is ethically wrong.
 That said, Microsoft has made this process easier over various Windows iterations and lessened the limitations and nagging that happens when you don't activate.
 The company isn't trying to close this loophole, probably because it’s more interested in driving user numbers.
-We’ve even seen well-known vendors and Microsoft partners do press presentations with watermarks on their desktop.
+I've even seen well-known vendors and Microsoft partners do press presentations with watermarks on their desktop.

-If you decide you need to buy a Windows 10 key, it's hard to argue against purchasing one from a low-cost seller such as Kinguin or PCDestination.
+If you must buy a Windows 10 key, it's hard to argue against purchasing one from a low-cost seller such as Kinguin or PCDestination.
 Microsoft's price is astronomically high and doesn't offer any significant benefits.
 You can save $100 or more by buying a key from one of these third-party sites, which is money you can spend on a better graphics card, a roomier SSD, or a few AAA games for your new PC.

 MORE: Running Windows 10 on Raspberry Pi